-Stop errors (also sometimes called blue screen or black screen errors) can occur if a serious problem causes Asset not found to shut down or restart unexpectedly.
+Stop errors (also sometimes called blue screen or black screen errors) can occur if a serious problem causes Windows 7 to shut down or restart unexpectedly.

 These errors can be caused by both hardware and software issues, and it can be difficult to troubleshoot the problem.
 The following tools and methods can often help get Windows up and running again.

 These tools and methods can help you roll back your system to an earlier state, and help ensure your computer has the latest updates installed.

 The following tools can help you uninstall or roll back software changes, repair Windows startup files, and restore your system from an earlier backup.
 If none of those suggestions fix the problem, you can reinstall Windows 7.

 Several of the following tools are located on the System Recovery Options menu.
 This menu is preinstalled on your computer's hard disk, and is also on the Windows 7 installation media.

 - If you use a Tablet PC or other computer with a touchscreen, you might need to connect a keyboard and mouse in order to use Startup Repair and the other tools in the System Recovery Options menu.
 For more information, see What are the system recovery options in Windows 7?